0xshipthecode/osx-echo/SPEC.md

 ## 1. Overview

-**osx-echo** is a macOS native dictation application that provides a fast and efficient way to transcribe spoken words into text.
+**osx-echo** is a macOS native dictation application that provides a fast and efficient way to transcribe spoken words into text in soft real-time.
 It leverages the power of `whisper.cpp` for local, high-performance speech-to-text conversion, offering an alternative to cloud-based dictation services.
 The application is designed to be lightweight and configurable, allowing users to define their own keyboard shortcuts and language models.
+The application is intended to be used to transcribe short utterances and type them out on the keyboard into any text field that is currently in focus.

 ## 2. User Services